CarsonDPope/Active-Noise-Control-With-Wall-Transmission-Detection/Software/Blackfin-B706-EZ-Kit-Mini/readme.md

 This section needs to explain the ide, how to download and open the talkthrough program, the fix involving adau code driver

+## Where to put Code

+algorithm goes in AudioFilterCallback code, want to know exactly what I can add or describe.

 ## Fix for Distortion

 The below modification to be applied in "adi_adau1761.c" file located in ADSP-BF706_EZ-KIT_Mini-Rel1.1.0 board support package